We inspect the premises of all food businesses registered with us. This is to ensure that you are following food law requirements.

 During the inspection, the officer will be looking at things such as:

-They will also want to see a written, step-by-step, food safety management system to demonstrate how you provide safe food and will also check that these procedures are followed by any staff you employ.
+They will also want to see a written, step-by-step, food safety management system (FSMS), including a diary where opening and closing checks are recorded.
+This system will demonstrate how you provide safe food and will also check that these procedures are followed by any staff you employ.

 Safer Food, Better Business diary refill packs